CTA THE FIRST TERMINAL WORLDWIDE TO BE CERTIFIED WITH THE CTQS STANDARD

 Mr. Zielsdorf, you have introduced a new quality management system, the “Container Terminal Quality Indicator” (CTQI), at the Container Terminal Tollerort.
 What does this mean?

-By introducing a standardized quality management system, such as the one also used at Container Terminal Altenwerder, we can see how we compare to other terminals around the world.
+By introducing a standardised quality management system, such as the one also used at Container Terminal Altenwerder, we can see how we compare to other terminals around the world.
 This also requires us to adhere to standards, which have either been stipulated by the system, or those which we have introduced ourselves.

 What was required for the launch?

 We needed to become fully aware of our processes again.
 And we have evaluated numerous predefined key figures – performance data such as containers handled, terminal capacity or infrastructure factors including quay length and access for heavy goods vehicles.
-Furthermore, we have written an organizational handbook and reviewed internally whether the processes function in the way in which we have defined them to do so.
+Furthermore, we have written an organisational handbook and reviewed internally whether the processes function in the way in which we have defined them to do so.